 If any patches are required, the "Ports Makefile"causes them to be applied.

 This would trivially include adjusting compiler options in the package's own Makefile to conform with FreeBSD needs.

 The "Ports Makefile" then causes the package to be built from source, and optionally installed.

 It appears that some sort of database is maintained containing information on:

 Port "packages" that have been installed, with names and version numbers, and

 Possibly (not entirely clear to me) information on what specific files were installed.

-Yggdrasil is working on a system that puts some of the common functionality of file tracking systems in a common software layer that can track installation of files by any method, provided that thesoftware that implements it is linked against the standard shared GNUC library.
+Yggdrasil was working on a system that puts some of the common functionality of file tracking systems in a common software layer that can track installation of files by any method, provided that thesoftware that implements it is linked against the standard shared GNUC library.
 This is done by trapping the system calls that modify files.
 This way, one may track installation of files installed by rpm, debian dpkg, stampede, tar files, or even doing makeinstall from a source tree.

 Under this scheme, the Red Hat tools would be aware of all of the rpm components installed on the system, the Debian tools would be aware of all of the dpkg components installed on the system, and the Yggdrasil tools would be aware of everything.
 This would be a big step forward for GNU/Linux users, but, clearly, it would be even better if all of the tools could see all of the software.